mj3b/rgds/docs/decision-log.md

 - A replacement for expert judgment
 - A log of AI outputs or recommendations
 - A compliance checkbox or documentation exercise
+- A system that optimizes for speed at the expense of accountability

 AI assistance, if used, is explicitly disclosed and bounded.
 AI outputs are **never treated as evidence by default**.